 There was not an exact match for the language you toggled to.
 You have been redirected to the nearest matching page within this section.

-In total, local rescue crews have completed 28 operations so far in 2016.
-Among the more dramatic ones was the rescue of a mother who had tried to carry her one-year-old son in a child carrier.
+Safety personnel are usually present at the parking lot to help you make sure your outfit is adapted to the demanding hike.
+Despite this, local rescue crews yearly perform several operations.
+Amongst the more dramatic ones was the rescue of a mother who had tried to carry her one-year-old son in a child carrier.
 Both of them had symptoms of frostbites when they were found.

-Read more about the hike, and the preparations you need to do.
-Please be advised that you can normally hike to Trolltunga until mid-September, but not during winter.
+Please be advised that you can normally hike to Trolltunga from mid-May until mid-September, but not during winter.

 Back to top